layercoin/bitcoin/doc/init.md

-Sample init scripts and service configuration for bitcoind
+Sample init scripts and service configuration for layercoind
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC